Echinopsis thelegonoides

-Soehrensia thelegonoides is a species of Soehrensia found in Argentina.
+Echinopsis thelegonoides, synonym Soehrensia thelegonoides, is a species of Echinopsis found in Argentina.

 Description

-Soehrensia thelegonoides grows as a shrub with prostrate, upright, 3 to 6 meter long shoots.
-Prostrate parts of the shoots are very thick, upright parts of the shoots grow up to 1 meter high and have a diameter of 5 to 8 centimeters.
+Echinopsis thelegonoides grows as a shrub with prostrate, upright, 3 to 6 m long shoots.
+Prostrate parts of the shoots are very thick, upright parts of the shoots grow up to 1 meter high and have a diameter of 5 to 8 cm.
 There are 15 to 16 low and blunt ribs, which are slightly notched but not tuberculated.
 There is a clear furrow between the small, circular areoles.
 Yellow to brownish, bristle-like thorns emerge from the areoles and turn gray with age.
-The four central spines are 0.7 to 1.5 centimeters long.
-The approximately eleven marginal spines are 0.5 to 0.7 centimeters long.
+The four central spines are 0.7 to 1.5 cm.
+The approximately eleven marginal spines are 0.5 to 0.7 cm long.

 The funnel-shaped, white, fragrant flowers appear on the sides or near the tips of the shoots and open at night.
-They are 20 to 24 centimeters long.
-The spherical to ellipsoidal fruits have a diameter of 4 to 6 centimeters.
+They are 20 to 24 cm long.
+The spherical to ellipsoidal fruits have a diameter of 4 to 6 cm.